-- The information on this page has been largely assembled from observation of the track in this museum.
-It is recognized that this is only a fraction of what was made, although I hope that the track in this museum is reasonably representative.
+- The information on this page has been largely assembled from observation of track.
 It needs to be noted that it is often necessary to "connect dots" in arriving at a conclusion, and it is recognized that this can have limitations for totally accurate information.
 Any viewer who has new information or corrections to offer, is welcome to contact me, and I would be most happy to correct or update any information presented here.

 - The identification of Gauge 2, Standard, Wide and Gauge 1 is usually made readily from embossed, stamped or decalled markings, or distinctive design features, on the track pieces.